austinlimjingzhe/top_songs_app/README.md

 # Top Songs Application
-A Python implementation of a YouTube views scraper + Flask application displaying the Top Songs by Views.
+A Python implementation of a YouTube views scraper + Flask application displaying the Top Songs of a Playlist by Weekly Views.

 ## Introduction
 Since YouTube has effectively invalidated by previous project on a Dislikes Checker, I was trying to find another YouTube Data API project to work on in my spare time.